 Bilal joined Watsi on January 22nd, 2014.
-Two years ago, Bilal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Bilal's most recent donation traveled 8,500 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.
+Three years ago, Bilal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bilal's most recent donation traveled 1,900 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.

 Bilal has funded healthcare for 62 patients in 11 countries.